About

 GIHC is accepting resumes for Medical Office Administrative, RPN’s, RN’S and Medical Device Reprocessing Technicians.
 If any positions become available, candidates selected for an interview will be contacted.

-Please fax your resume and cover letter to 905-335-5656, attention Vanesa Seepersaud or email vanesa@gihc.ca
+Please fax your resume and cover letter to 905-335-5656, attention Naz Sadri or email naz.gihc@gmail.com

 We thank you for your interest in GIHC.